Transporting your bike on long-distance trains

 The rule of thumb is: a bike can be taken on IC and EC long-distance trains but you need to book it in advance.
 On ICE trains, bikes can now be taken on the Hamburg-Munich route on selected trains.

-Taking a bike on regional public transport in Lower Saxony
+Taking a bike on regional public transport in Niedersachsen (Lower Saxony)

-The various transport operators in Lower Saxony have different prices and rules for taking bikes.
+The various transport operators in Niedersachsen (Lower Saxony) have different prices and rules for taking bikes.
 Taking a bike always depends on there being free capacity available.

-- Regulations in connection with the Niedersachsen-Ticket (Lower Saxony Ticket)
+- Regulations in connection with the Niedersachsen-Ticket (Niedersachsen (Lower Saxony) Ticket)

 - Regulations in the GVH (Großraum-Verkehr-Hannover)